mIRC-Scripters/mirckb/docs/source/commands/bread.rst

     * - <filename>
       - The file name to read from.
 Double quotes needed if string contains space
     * - <bytepos>
-      - The starting byte position, **remember, this starts at 0, not 1**.
+      - The starting byte position, remember, this starts at 0, not 1.
     * - <numbytes>
       - The length (bytes) to be read.
     * - <&bvar>